cubefuse/chakra-docs/README.md

-# Introducing Chakra
+# Introduction

-> Modular JavaScript framework for building decentralized apps.

 ## Why?

-With all the hype around Blockchain and decentralization, hundreds of projects have popped up, offering different solutions to different problems.
-While this is not a bad thing, this has made the ecosystem very complex.
+With all the hype around Blockchain and decentralization, hundreds of new projects have popped up, offering different solutions to different problems.
+While not a bad thing, this has made the ecosystem very complex.

-Chakra makes it easy to develop a decentralized app, by providing a solid foundation and a joyful developer experience.
+Chakra makes it easy to develop a decentralized app, by providing a solid foundation.
+Chakra removes the complexities of Dapp development, providing a joyful developer experience.
+The modular architecture allows to integrate with new technologies and platforms in a hassle-free manner.

 ## Features

-- Plugin-based modularity: Change one thing without breaking ten more
+- Plugin-based modularity
 - Component isolation through Publish-Subscribe architecture
 - Easy-to-use API
 - Works on browsers and Node.js
 - Out-of-the-box support for service workers
 - Lightweight (~30kb gzipped)

-# Getting Started

-Developing a new Decentralized App?
-You're in the right place.
+!> The documentation is still incomplete and would change drastically over the next few weeks.